 - According to this website, you may run the risk of being penalized if your closed jobs are shown as open.
 This is likely to defend against spam.

-Google For Jobs, at this time, seems to favor the third party websites (Simply Hired, Linkedin, Glassdoor, Indeed, and the many others out there).
+Google For Jobs, at this time, seems to favor third-party websites (something like Jooble for example).
 However, we have seen the occasional direct link to a company’s direct careers portal.

 For the former, Google seems to have already figured out how to read and extract the information from the third party sites.
 For the latter, you will need to add job listing structured data to your careers page.
 The structured data allows Google to pull in specific fields, such as the job category, location, company, salary, and more (more on this below).
 Unfortunately, this seems to be where Google For Jobs is still maturing.
 For this post, we tried to get our own Greenlane career page to rank in Google For Jobs, to no avail.

 It seems to be a product Google is still focused on.
 In the Google Search Console, you will be able to see the number of clicks, CTR, and position for your job postings.
 So that’s a sign that this isn’t an experimental product.